Supporting Young Carers in School

 - To support individual Young Carers who have specific issues in school, for example attendance issues.

-the policy.
+implementing the policy.
 We will offer regular training throughout the year for these designated members of staff (these dates will be advertised on the BSO website news section).
-This training will ensure you know how and why to support young carers as well as providing
+This training will ensure you know how and why to support young carers as well

 Here are some of the other things that Young Carers in Bradford said about school and the Young Carers School Policy: